aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/src/src.rst

    3-way inter frame level in the communication chain.

-The |IFL| also allows multi-user configurations to be simulated (see the :numref:`fig_src_fra_multi_user`).
+The |IFL| also allows multi-user configurations to be simulated (see :numref:`fig_src_fra_multi_user`).
 This configurations is used when using |SCMA|
 modulation (see the :ref:`mdm-mdm-type` ``SCMA`` parameter).